BobesCZ/sound-quiz/README.md

 ## Features

 - Uses YouTube Player API under the hood
-- Saves your answers continuously in localStorage
+- Data are stored in Firebase Database (also user's answers are continuously saved there)
+- Order of questions (and optionally answers) in quiz is randomized before the quiz starts

 ## Installing